Alexandre-Melo/zedboard_2020.2/README.md

 - [x] basic functional image
 - [ ] RSA boot, checking signatures of BOOT.bin and image.ub
 - [ ] AES of BOOT.bin and image.ub
-- [ ] find out howto use zImage, to reduce their size.
+- [x] ~~find out howto use zImage, to reduce their size.~~ this is the default setup
-- [ ] Remove PL bit.bin from BOOT.bin and send it to a lazy load, which did not work properly so far
+- [ ] Remove PL bit.bin from BOOT.bin and send it to a "lazy load", which did not work properly so far
 - [ ] add public keys to allow SSH
 - [ ] replace root by another user
 - [ ] remove uboot console, or find a other way to avoid changing uEnv
+- [ ] reduce the size of image.ub which is way too big